lsst-dm/legacy-validation_data_hsc/README.rst

 Processing
 ==========

-Results of the processing are in the rerun "20160805".
+Results of the processing are 'DATA'.

-The stack version is based on the current master, with the following changes:
+The stack version is based on v16.0.rc1

-* a version of GalSim patched for DM-7114 for the multiband stage, to avoid assertion failures.
-* tickets/DM-7117 to prevent multiband failures in matching.
-* tickets/DM-6612 to fix coadding.
-* tickets/DM-7134 to fix singleFrameDriver parallelism.
-* Disabled (unsetup -j) meas_modelfit because it makes everything run MUCH longer.

-The versions actually used in the processing are recorded in data/config/packages.pickle

-Here is a list of commands that were run to generate the processed data.
+Here the a list of commands that were run to generate the processed data.

 ::
     setup obs_subaru -t w_2018_22  # which was v16.0.rc1